A Naturopathic Approach to Canine Arthritisby Dr. Jeannie Thomason

 Therapeutic Grade Essential Oils

-*Please Note: I personally only use and only recommend the use of Young Living Essential oils due to their being certified Grade A, therapeutic/medical grade oils being so pure and safe they can be ingested!
+*Please Note: I personally only use and refer to the use of Young Living Essential oils due to their being certified Grade A, therapeutic/medical grade oils being so pure and safe they can be ingested!

-Arthritis does not have to be the depressing diagnosis we dread as our companions age and we surely can do so much naturally and holistically to eliminate it and its effects on our dogs.
+Arthritis does not have to be the depressing diagnosis we dread hearing and we surely can do so much naturally and holistically to eliminate it and its effects on our dogs.

 THE INFORMATION PRESENTED ABOVE IS NOT TO DIAGNOSE OR PRESCRIBE.
 THIS INFORMATION IS EDUCATIONAL AND GIVES ALTERNATIVE OPTIONS AND THINGS TO TRY.
 RESULTS WILL VARY; EACH ANIMAL IS UNIQUE, JUST AS PEOPLE ARE.
 YOU CAN USE THESE RECOMMENDATIONS IN CONJUNCTION WITH YOUR VETERINARY TREATMENT.
 THE GOAL IS TO FIND NATURAL HEALTHY SOLUTIONS FOR YOUR PET!